Genesee County man arraigned for threatening Erie County Executive Mark Poloncarz

 The Erie County District Attorney's office said the alleged threat was made on January 29 and was related to COVID-19 mandates.

-Buffalo City Court Judge Shannon Heneghan issued a No Contact Order of Protection on Poloncarz' behalf.
+Buffalo City Court Judge Shannon Heneghan issued a No Contact Order of Protection on Poloncarz's behalf.

 Netter is due back in court for further proceedings on October 1.